 Protectionism distorts incentives in another way, too.
-Manufacturing companies that feel politically protected because they are "too big to fail" engage in moral hazard every bit as much as the banks did before the financial crisis.
-Whether that takes the form of Volkswagen and other German automakers cheating on emission tests and poisoning the air or Boeing denying the design flaws in the 737 MAX airplane and causing crashes, or the U.S. auto industry of the 1960s being "unsafe at any speed," national champions behave irresponsibly at best..
-As the U.S. chemicals, steel, and mining industries proved in the 1970s, and as Chinese heavy industry is proving today, corporate political privilege caused by a closed economy destroys productivity, at a minimum, and usually the environment, too.
+Manufacturing companies that feel politically protected because they are "too big to fail" engage in moral hazard every bit as much as the banks did before the financial crisis, whether that takes the form of Volkswagen and other German automakers cheating on emission tests and poisoning the air or Boeing denying the design flaws in the 737 MAX airplane and causing crashes.
+As the U.S. auto industry proved in the 1970s, and as Chinese heavy industry is proving today, corporate political privilege destroys productivity, at a minimum, and usually the environment, too.

 Moreover, the fetishization of manufacturing jobs is hardly a neutral policy.
 The image of men doing dangerous things to produce heavy stuff seems to resonate with nostalgic voters in a way that women providing human services does not.
-We can hope the bravery of frontline healthcare, transport, and sanitation workers of all colors and genders during the current pandemic changes this bias.
-But an obsession with manufacturing is a fiercely gendered view: only 30 percent of manufacturing workers in the United States are women, and the overwhelming majority of manufacturing workers have always been men (even during the wartime days of Rosie the Riveter).
+This is a fiercely gendered view: only 30 percent of manufacturing workers in the United States are women, and the overwhelming majority of manufacturing workers have always been men (even during the wartime days of Rosie the Riveter).
 When manufacturing contracted, the jobs hit first and hardest were the already less well-paid jobs in the garment industry, a higher proportion of which were held by women.

 Manufacturing also favors white men over men of color.
-Black and Latino workers make up well over a third of the non-college-educated workforce, and so one would expect that they would have a higher share than the less than 25 percent of manufacturing jobs they do.
-Black and Latino workers are also paid less, on average, than white workers for the same jobs in those industries.
-As the work of William Spriggs and co-authors has shown, when manufacturing contracts, it is the workers of color who lose jobs disproportionately (similar to women in textiles hit first).
-Whatever the causes of these disparities, to worry excessively about manufacturing jobs lost to trade rather than disruptive change in general for all American workers is to favor the incumbent workers in industries which where the workers were already better off and more likely to be from historically advantaged groups.
+Black and Latino workers make up more than a third of the non-college-educated workforce, and so one would expect that they would have a higher share than the less than 25 percent of manufacturing jobs they do.
+Black and Latino workers are also paid less, on average, than white workers for the same jobs.
+Whatever the causes of these disparities, to favor manufacturing jobs is to favor white male workers-which is part of the reason the policy is so popular among this demographic.